 Vivien Hodgson supervises 1 postgraduate research students.
 Some of the students have produced research profiles, these are listed below:

-Project that examine networked learning and the impact technology has had for open and participative approaches to critical management education and learning
+Projects that examine networked learning and the impact technology has had for open and participative approaches to critical management education and learning

-Also interested in supervising projects that examine
+Also interested in supervising projects that examine:

--Design construction and understanding learners experience of learning spaces
+-Design construction and understanding learners experience of learning spaces and of learners identities

 Undergraduate: MNGT 200 Management and Consulting

 2003 - 2006 Programme @lis: Alliance for the Information Society - an EU funded grant to the European Latin Americana Consortium (ELAC) project.
 This is with partners from Denmark, Spain and Latin America.
 The overall objective is to demonstrate and evaluate IST-based approaches that enable innovative and multilingual continuing professional education and learning in the field of Environmental Planning and Management within and between Latin American universities.